Windivs-Devs/windivs/README.md

 To build a bootable CD image, run `ninja bootcd` from the build directory.
 This will create a CD image with the name `bootcd.iso`.

 > [!TIP]
-> You can always download fresh binary builds of bootable images from the "Daily builds" page.
+> You can always download fresh binary builds of bootable images from GitHub actions.

 ## Installing
 By default, Windivs currently can only be installed on a machine that has a FAT16 or FAT32 partition as the active (bootable) partition.
 The partition on which Windivs is to be installed (which may or may not be the bootable partition) must also be formatted as FAT16 or FAT32.
 Windivs Setup can format the partitions if needed.